 Education for the future

 Our partner church, the Presbyterian Church of South Sudan (PCOSS), had its original home in the severely affected Greater Upper Nile region; it is now active wherever its members are to be found, even if they have been forced to flee to other parts of the country.
 Refugees are mainly located in the capital city of Juba and in refugee camps around the South Sudanese border.
 The church has resumed its projects in these locations with remarkable flexibility.
-Acting out of great commitment, the PCOSS provides particular help with peace, reconciliation and trauma work as well as education; it is equally active in promoting livelihood security in the agricultural sector, in training midwives, and in training pastors to act as counsellors and peace ambassadors in the future.
+Acting out of great commitment, the PCOSS provides particular help with peace, reconciliation and trauma work as well as education; it is equally active in promoting food sovereignty in the agricultural sector, in training midwives, and in training pastors to act as counsellors and peace ambassadors in the future.

 Faith in peace and reconstruction